aapelismith/aapelismith/README.md

 # Hey, coder!👋

-My name is Aapeli.Smith and I'm a Devops/SRE Engineer.
+My name is Aapeli and I'm a Devops/SRE Engineer.
 I'm from China 🇨🇳, living in Shanghai.

 <hr>